 Hard: long & mostly off-track

 Some years ago we did a shortish walk to Sawyer Burn Hut, starting at the Kidds Bush Reserve campsite.
-I had read at that time it was possible to keep going upwards to climb Sentinel Peak (1814m).
-However we weren’t experienced enough at the time to attempt that.
+I had read it was possible to keep going upwards to climb Sentinel Peak (1814m), however we weren’t experienced enough at the time to attempt that.
 We finally got around to doing this walk four years later, and it is probably my pick of the walks around the lakes.

 There are views of various mountain peaks, rugged slopes, and both Lake Hawea and Lake Wanaka.
 One of the highlights for me was the very attractive summit – both looking at it, and the views from it.